 In the first episode of Najica Blitz Tactics the heroine must battle a house full of machinegun-toting, panty-flashing, lesbian maids.

 Hazuki Sakurazaka of Nogizaka Haruka no Himitsu, who is capable of roofhopping and knocking men out, and if that's not enough, she still have her chainsaw on her repertoire.
 Her fellow maid Nanami Nanashiro seems to be this way as well, as she is also pretty handy with her hammer.
 But she is mostly relegated to support actions, in the anime at least.

-Hungary.
-She's not a maid all the time, but still often shows up in a maid's outfit... and is very willing to use her spear and/or her frying pan to defend her husband Austria, as Prussia and France learned the hard way.
+Axis Powers Hetalia gives us Hungary.
+She's not a maid all the time, but still often shows up in a maid's outfit... and is very willing to use her spear and/or her frying pan to defend her master and later husband Austria, as Prussia and France learned the hard way.

 Masahiro Shibata's Sarai revolves around mercenaries known as Battle Maids.

 Vizen Bercourt from Iono the Fanatics.
 Not only is she the Head Sobame but she is also officially the most badass one of them all, e.g. able to scare a Professional Killer away just by standing there and smiling politely.
 Having just smashed said killer into a wall a few seconds earlier with her Dynamic Entry helped.